rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/external_information.md

 Coming soon to selected jurisdictions.
 Let us know if you would like to see this feature supported for you.
 :::

 This feature links mentions of statutory provisions directly to their corresponding texts.
-Users are able to access the exact wording of laws referenced within their documents, ensuring legal accuracy and compliance.
+Users are able to access the exact wording of laws referenced within their documents.

 ## Case-law & citations